Pilea depressa ‘Baby Tears’ is a gorgeous little trailing plant that’s sure to win the hearts of many a doting plant parent.

 The Pilea genus is full of wonderful diversity, and many make perfect terrarium plants (e.g., Pilea involucrata, Pilea mollis, and Pilea cadierei).

-However, the depressa is one of the few trailing species.
+However, the depressa is one of the few trailing species, the other major player being the beautiful, silvery Pilea glauca.

-And, gladly, there are a couple of other notable varieties worth your attention; including P. depressa ‘Sao Paulo’ that has darker green leaves and burgundy undersides, and P. depressa ‘Tiny tears,’ which (as the name suggests) is even smaller still.
+And happily, there are a couple of other notable depressed varieties worth your attention, including P. depressa ‘Sao Paulo,’ which has darker green leaves and burgundy undersides, and P. depressa ‘Tiny tears,’ which (as the name suggests) even smaller still.

-Though the jury isn’t entirely decided on whether the Tiny Tears is an established variety or not…
+However, the jury isn’t entirely decided on whether Tiny Tears is an established variety or not…

 Frequently Asked Questions